qfpl/blog/content/drafts/backpack-for-initial-and-final-encodings.md

 I learned a few things from this.

-Final encodings can be blazingly fast, and Backpack lets us decompose final encodings a little more than we can with the usual approach.
+Final encodings can be blazingly fast.
 I think I'd heard this before, but running some benchmarks and dumping the generated Core really hammered that home for me.
+Backpack lets us decompose final encodings a little more than we can with the usual approach, although we are partly trading off newtype wrapping for sub-libraries.
+I still really like the usage of it.

-Classy `Prism`s (or the Backpack equivalent) lets us write extensible code with performance that is competitive with the equivalent code that wasn't written to be extended.
+Classy `Prism`s (or the Backpack equivalent) let us write extensible code with performance that is competitive -- or better than -- the equivalent non-extensible code.
 I wasn't expecting that at all.

-I have a few different bodies of code where I use classy `Prism`s and open-recursion rules systems to build up little languages from these pieces, so I'm keen to roll out the continuation-based rules systems in the next version of that project and see how it performs.
-The rules system could present a simpler API to the people using them, so that's something I'll probably work on at the same time.
+I have a few projects where I use classy `Prism`s and open-recursion rules systems to build up little languages from these pieces, so I'm keen to roll out the continuation-based rules systems in the next version of that project and see how they perform.
+The rules system could present a simpler API to the people using them, so that's something I'll work on at the same time.

 Mostly, I wrote this because I liked the look of the Backpack version of the tagless final style that Ed showed me, and I wanted to see if I could do similar cool things with Backpack.

 It seems like there is much more to explore.

-We could try to build something like [Trees that grow (PDF)](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/11/trees-that-grow.pdf):
+We could try to build something like [Trees that grow (PDF)](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/11/trees-that-grow.pdf), with this being a rough sketch of how it might go:
 ```
 signature AddPiece where